Mimi Smith: John Lennon's relationships

 Smith's attitude to John's romantic partners was often frosty, disdainful or sarcastic.

 She once referred to Cynthia as "a gangster's moll", and was particularly unpleasant toward her.
 In summer 1962, Cynthia discovered that she was pregnant with Lennon's child and he proposed marriage; Smith attempted to stop him going through with it by threatening never to speak to him again.
-Nevertheless, John and Cynthia married on 23 August at the Mount Pleasant Register office in Liverpool.
+According to Mimi herself, as quoted in 'Shout!'
+(Phillip Norman), she said to the couple, "I'll say one thing only, and then I'll hold my peace.
+You're too young!
+There now, I've said it."
+John and Cynthia married on 23 August at the Mount Pleasant Register office in Liverpool.
 Smith did not attend.
 Lennon had wanted his half-sisters, cousins and aunts to be there, but Smith had contacted them beforehand and advised them against attending.
 After the Lennons had been living at Brian Epstein's flat for a few months (and after hearing about Cynthia's near-miscarriage), Mimi offered to rent her downstairs back room to them.

 Before Christmas 1972, Mimi and then-divorced Cynthia met again at the funeral of Smith's youngest sister Harriet.
 Smith sternly criticised Cynthia for both divorcing Lennon and letting him start a relationship with Yoko Ono, saying she should have stopped him from making "an idiot of himself".
 Even though Smith was described as domineering, Ono later compared herself to her when describing her own relationship with Lennon, and Smith later admitted that Ono was a good wife and mother.
 After Lennon's death, Ono and Sean Lennon visited Smith in Liverpool, where she was staying at her sister Annie's house because of a heart condition.
 She said, "Sean is like John in every way – looks and manner – and he has got John's sense of humour.
 As long as he keeps away from music, he will be all right".

 Ono later bought 'Mendips' and donated it to The National Trust.
 It was renovated to make it look as it was in the 1950s when Lennon lived there, and Ono paid a visit before it was opened to the public.
 Lennon's cousin, Michael Cadwallader, had advised the National Trust on how the house looked when the Smiths lived there.